hanjinliu/impy/docs/tutorial_viewer.rst

 Others
 ------

-- Show coordinates of selected point-layers or track-layers.
-You can also copy it to clipboard.

 - Note pad in ``Window > Note``.

 - Call ``impy.imread`` in "File > imread ...".
 Call ``impy.imsave`` in "File > imsave ...".